 I also have a pewter set and an iron set which are both lovely to work with.
 The pewter set was manufactured and it annoys me that the logo is printed on the back.
 In honesty the thing I love about them is their small size and smoothness – I can perform a whole reading in the palm of my hand!
 The iron set is gorgeous and very powerful to work with.
 It does have a fairly heady energy which I keep an eye on.
 Like clay sets metal runes are good at storing the energy placed in them.
 Watch who you read for and whether you let them handle your runes as clay, metal and some stones retain negative as well as positive energy and are not as easy to cleanse as crystal.
 For metal I would recommend burying them in dry soil or sand, or even immersing them in salt.
 For clay burial or passing through a candle flame can do the trick.

+Unless you already work in stone or crystal this is a tricky medium to start making sets with.
+My recommendation is to go to an independent seller if you can, particularly if you know they have made them themselves – Etsy is a good place to start.
 There are any number of rune sets available on Amazon and e-bay ranging from £5.00-50.00 .
 These are pre-dominantly made of semi-precious stones which are very beautiful, but low prices decrease the likelihood that they were sourced ethically (e.g. they could have been strip-mined or mined by workers for little pay).
 Some will have the runes etched into them before painting and others will simply be painted.
 The advantage of etching is that you can trace the rune shapes with your fingers as well as seeing them.
 Over time practitioners have attributed particular stones and gems to particular runes but as many of these would be prohibitively expensive to make, stone rune sets tend to be made from a single stone or a random mixture of semi-precious stones.

 Wooden rune sets

 The Roman traveller Tacitus described a practice of divination used by Northern tribes where staves or ‘notae’, made of fruit bearing trees and inscribed with symbols were thrown upon the ground and read by a priest or the male head of household.
-The rune poem Havamal talks about cutting, carving, scratching and staining the runes which could refer to either stone or wood – but wood would be more convenient.
+The rune poem Havamal mentioned above describes cutting, carving, scratching and staining the runes which could refer to either stone or wood – but wood would be more convenient.
 I have made sets of apple and cherry which are very pretty indeed.
 Ash and Yew are old favourites because of their associations with the World Tree.